natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 ..
 Note:: ★This page is based on Section 2 and Unit 2 of the official CyberPatriot learning material★

-**Virtual Online Python Compliler Lab**
+**Virtual Online Python Compiler Lab**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A large number of cybersecurity applications and tools are based out of and heavily rely on Python, which means they can be customized according to individual needs and requirements.
+A large number of cybersecurity applications and tools are based on and heavily rely on Python, which means they can be customized according to individual needs and requirements.

 **Type a word within the parenthesis and press RUN!**